-- Fees can be paid in the online form once you file to USCIS after we give you the reinstatement I-20 -OR-
+- The $370 Fee can be paid in the online form once you file to USCIS after we give you the reinstatement I-20 -OR-

-- If you file by mail, you will need 2 checks or money orders made payable to "U.S. Department of Homeland Security".
-One for the application fee in the amount of $370 and one for the Biometric Services fee in the amount of $85
+- If you file by mail, you will need a check or money order made payable to "U.S. Department of Homeland Security" in the amount of $370

 - SEVIS Fee (I-901) Payment Receipt: You must pay a new SEVIS fee when filing reinstatement.
 The fee can be paid online at www.fmjfee.com.

 - Original I-94 (the white card stapled inside your passport) or I-94 printout obtained at: https://i94.cbp.dhs.gov/I94/#/home

 - Photocopy of new Reinstatement I-20 signed by ISS adviser